SSAgov/uef-usability-findings/uef-findings-round23.md

 5. One participant did not notice the toggle and was unable to make the switch.

-6. Nearly all (9 out of 10) participants were able to successfully change the country drop down promptly.
+6. Nearly all (9 out of 10) participants were able to successfully change the country dropdown promptly.

     6.1.
 One participant was unable to change the dropdown and needed assistance.
 This participant did not understand the dual citizenship scenario.